 FOREWORD 5 1.
-THE LONG-TERM EMPIRICAL EVIDENCE ABOUT INTER-REGIONAL DISCREPANCIES 6 1.1.
-PISA 2003 vs. 2006 7 2.
-WHAT DRIVES EDUCATIONAL UNDERACHIEVEMENT IN FRENCH-SPEAKING BELGIUM И9 2.1.
-The socio-economic crisis hitting Brussels, Liège and the Hainaut?2.2.
-Lack of long-term financial incentives to stay on in education and succeed at school?2.3.
-Lack of school resources?2.4.
+THE LONG-TERM EMPIRICAL EVIDENCE ABOUT INTER-REGIONAL DISCREPANCIES .
+6 1.1.
+PISA 2003 vs. 20061.2.
+Average number of years of schooling as captured by the Belgian census1.3.
+Relative score in maths of teenagers: the international comparison 6 7 7 2.
+WHAT DRIVES EDUCATIONAL UNDERACHIEVEMENT IN FRENCH-SPEAKING BELGIU JM9 2.1.
+The socio-economic crisis hitting Brussels, Liège and the Hainaut?
+2.2.
+Lack of long-term financial incentives to stay on in education and succeed at school?
+2.3.
+Lack of school resources?
+2.4.
 Underperforming schools?
-10 3 WHAT POLICY VIS-À-VIS UNDERPERFORMING SCHOOLS 18 3.1.
-Rapid overview of what is said in the international literature3.2.
-PISA score and school autonomy/flexibility3.3.
-Some thoughts about the state of school governance in the French-Speaking Community 19 REFERENCES 26 APPENDIX 28
+9 10 12 14 3 WHAT POLICY VIS-À-VIS UNDERPERFORMING SCHOOLS 18 3.1.
+Rapid overview of what is said in the international literature 18 19 20 REFERENCES 26 APPENDIX 28